* This Manifesto represents a work in progress

 Health Research: Health care is delivered based on evidence of real-world health outcomes.
 With funding from targeted taxes, Aotearoa NZ can develop a world class health research sector, can become a knowledge exporter, can specifically target research to broaden healthcare system – e.g.Maori Health practices/medicines, Naturopathy etc…

-Diversified Healthcare system: A Progressive government will develop an Integrative healthcare system incorporating the best of all health and wellness modalities.
+Diversified Healthcare system: A Progressive government will develop an integrated healthcare system incorporating the best of all health and wellness modalities.
 Include branches of healthcare not normally considered “mainstream” –e.g. Maori Health practices/medicines, Naturopathy etc… The Progressive Party is outcome focussed, not ideologically driven.
 Active research sector will constantly inform healthcare delivery system.